-The sections of $H\G$ are called {\it horizontal sections}, and for any $x\in\G$, a vector of $H\G_x$ is an {\it horizontal vector} while any vector in $T\G_x$ that is not horizontal is a vertical vector.
-Each horizontal section is identified by its canonical coordinates with respect to this moving frame $X_1(x),\dots,X_{m_1}(x)$.
-This way, an horizontal section $\varphi$ is identified with a function $\varphi =(\varphi_1,\dots,\varphi_{m_1}) :\R^n \rightarrow\R^{m_1}$.
-When dealing with two horizontal sections $\phi$ and $\psi$, we drop the index $x$ in the scalar product and the norm.
+The sections of $H\G$ are called {\it horizontal sections}, and for any $x\in\G$, a vector of $H\G_x$ is a {\it horizontal vector}, while a vector in $T\G_x$ that is not horizontal is called a vertical vector.
+Each horizontal section is identified by its canonical coordinates with respect to this moving frame $X_1,\dots,X_{m_1}$.
+In this way, a horizontal section $\varphi$ is represented with a function $ \varphi:\G \rightarrow\R^{m_1}$.
+To simplify the notation, when dealing with two horizontal sections $\phi$ and $\psi$, we drop the index $x$ in the scalar product and norm.

-We collect in the following results some properties of the group operation and of the canonical vector fields, see \cite {BLU}.
+We collect some properties of the group operation and canonical vector fields, see \cite {BLU}.